gsbdarc/rf_bootcamp_2024/docs/day4/2_venv.md

 Managing Python virtual environments can be achieved through various tools, each offering unique features and benefits.
 The most commonly used tools include:

 * `venv`: built into Python 3.3 and later.
 (Recommended)
-* `virtualenv`: third-party tool that supports both newer and older Python versions,
+* `virtualenv`: third-party tool that supports both newer and older Python versions.
-* [Anaconda](https://www.anaconda.com/products/distribution): third-party tool popular in data science,
+* [Anaconda](https://www.anaconda.com/products/distribution): third-party tool popular in data science.
 * `Pipenv`: third-party tool that combines package management with virtual environment management.

 The choice of tool often depends on the specific needs of a project and the preferences of a development team.
 For instance, `venv` is typically sufficient for straightforward Python projects, while `virtualenv` might be preferred for projects requiring compatibility with older Python versions or more granular control over the environment.